biologyguy/BuddySuite/README.md

     $: which sb
     >>>

 If there is a conflict, choose something else that seems reasonable (e.g., 'sbd' or 'sqb').
-Now create a new symbolic link or alias (this is optional):
+Now either create aliases or symbolic links:

 **Aliases**

-Copy the following into the -.bashrc- file in your home directory:
+Copy the following into either the `.bashrc`, `.profile`, or `.bash_profile` (system dependent) file in your home directory:

     alias sb="seqbuddy"
     alias alb="alignbuddy"